THE FUTURE OF HEALTH & FITNESS IS 45+

 Performance & Lifestyle Speaker

-Ageing with Wellbeing Intelligence
+Ageing Well, Living Well: Exploring Wellbeing Intelligence

 This session explores healthy ageing through a Wellbeing Intelligence lens — a whole-person, whole-system approach that recognises wellbeing as unique, relational and shaped by the environments and roles we live within.
 Drawing on the concept of eudaimonic wellbeing, the session focuses on meaning, purpose, connection and vitality as essential contributors to ageing well.